jason0x43/jc-chrome-prism/README.md

   * Hold Option to delete the prism
   * Hold Ctrl to open the prism's app directory in Finder

+The configuration file currently only has 2 options (you can put whatever you want in there; extra fields will be ignored): `options` and `description`.
+The `options` field is a list of command line options that will be applied when the prism is started.
+The `descripotion` field is a short description that shows up as the subtitle for the prism in the Alfred listing.

+[Chrome command line options][options]

 Installation
 ------------